-The standard on-site drainage requirements of the Engineering Department are that the storm drainage system be designed to accommodate the ten year design interval storm, and that storm water detention, if necessary, be provided to prevent an increase in off-site run off up to a 100 year storm event.
+The standard on-site drainage requirements of the Engineering Department are that inlets be sized for a minimum of a two year storm event, that pipes be sized for a minimum of a ten year storm event, and that storm water detention, if necessary, be provided to prevent an increase in off-site run off up to a 100 year storm event.

-The storm drainage facilities within both Comparable Areas consist of roadside curbing which empty into the public drainage way.
+The storm drainage facilities within both Comparable Areas consist of privately-owned culvert pipe systems with roadside curbing in a manner similar in scope and design to the Annexation Area.